 Addiction is a destructive, downward spiral that destroys careers, friendships, marriages, and lives.
 If you’re waiting for a loved one to reach rock bottom, you may wait for years as the damage grows worse and worse.
 The isolation, loneliness, depression, and helplessness an addict experiences often prevents him or her from seeking help.
 It may be up to you to step in, confront that person and convince them that the time for treatment is right now.

-It’s estimated that of the almost 22 million people in the U.S. who were in need of drug treatment in 2011, only about 2.3 million received it.
-If you’ve reached the point where an intervention for a loved one is needed, learn about the following strategies.
-Good preparation will give you the best chance of success.
+It’s estimated that of the almost 22 million people in the U.S. who were in need of drug treatment in 2011, only about 2.3 million received the help they needed.
+If you’ve reached the point where an intervention for a loved one is necessary, you need to read the following strategies.
+Proper preparation will give you the best chance of success.

 During this stage, educate yourself on the type of substance abuse and addiction you’re dealing with.
 Alcohol addiction is different from cocaine.
 Methamphetamines have different effects and consequences than heroin.
 Learn as much as you can.
 Many search engines will direct you to local websites, government institutions and universities that have a wealth of information to share.